 I am privileged to live in the beautiful pine-covered mountains of Eastern Oklahoma with my husband, Owen.
 We have a blended family—four sons, three daughter-in-laws, and six adored grandchildren.
 We are all about family values, rural living, and a rich faith in God.
 These things define who I am.

-My love for music has also found a place of expression as I am privileged to direct a Praise and Worship Choir in the church where my Christian faith took root.
-I speak/teach at Ladies’ retreats and seminars, and always welcome the opportunity to share my journey of faith with other women.
+I am available to speak at Ladies’ retreats and seminars, and always welcome the opportunity to share my journey of faith with other women.
 To learn what “Treasure in Earthen Vessels” has to do with my writing/speaking ministry, please click on the Welcome tab.

 I have written one statement in my entire life that I consider worthy of mention, and today it is my motto and guide for the way I write, sing, and live life:

 “May I never be proud that I can hear the still small voice of God, but rather may I be humbled that He would choose to speak to me.”
-(2001) ~ Janie Kellogg
+(2001) ~ Sarah Jane Kellogg

 5 thoughts on “About”